 Proof.
-Note that the line-graph L(G) is also locally finite, connected, and quasi-transitive (if there are k orbits of V(G) under the action of $\operatorname{Aut}(G)$ , there are at most $\binom{k}{2}$ orbits of E(G) under the action of $\operatorname{Aut}(G)$ ).
-Moreover, as rays in L(G) are in correspondence with rays of G and similarly finite subsets separating the ends of G are in correspondence with finite subsets separating the ends of E(G) (in both cases we use the fact that G has bounded degree), E(G) is also 2-ended.
-We can thus conclude by applying Theorem 5.4 to E(G).
+Note that the line-graph L(G) is also locally finite, connected, and quasi-transitive (if there are k orbits of V(G) under the action of $\operatorname{Aut}(G)$, there are at most $k\Delta(G)$ orbits of E(G) under the action of $\operatorname{Aut}(G)$).
+Moreover, as rays in L(G) are in correspondence with rays of G and similarly finite subsets separating the ends of G are in correspondence with finite subsets separating the ends of L(G) (in both cases we use the fact that G has bounded degree), L(G) is also 2-ended.
+We can thus conclude by applying Theorem 5.4 to L(G).

 Remark 5.6.
-Corollary 5.5 can also be proved directly by a simple modification of the proof of Theorem 5.4, and by similar modifications the proof can be adapted to work with other types of objects in graphs, for instance periodic perfect matchings (assuming G has a perfect matchings), periodic nowhere-zero k-flows (assuming G has a nowhere-zero k-flow), periodic non-trivial eigenvectors (assuming G has a non-trivial eigenvector), etc. In all these cases, if a connected locally finite 2-ended quasi-transitive graph G can be decorated with an additional structure S, then G can be decorated with a periodic version of S.
+Corollary 5.5 can also be proved directly by a simple modification of the proof of Theorem 5.4, and by similar modifications the proof can be adapted to work with other types of objects in graphs, for instance periodic perfect matchings (assuming G has a perfect matchings), periodic nowhere-zero k-flows (assuming G has a nowhere-zero k-flow), etc. In all these cases, if a connected locally finite 2-ended quasi-transitive graph G can be decorated with an additional structure S, then G can be decorated with a periodic version of S.